Pacific Treefrog Silhouette Natural History of the Pacific Treefrog

 Identification

-The Pacific Treefrog can be distinguished from all other frogs within its geographic range by two characteristics: 1) the presence of toepads, and 2) a dark stripe that extends from just before the nostril, through the eye, and past the tympanum (ear).
-No other frogs found within the geographic range of the Pacific Treefrog have both of these characters (Stebbins 2003). eyestripe
+The Pacific Chorus Frog can be distinguished from all other frogs within its geographic range by two characteristics: 1) the presence of toepads, and 2) a dark stripe that extends from just before the nostril, through the eye, and past the tympanum (ear).
+No other frogs found within the geographic range of the Pacific Chorus Frog have both of these characters (Stebbins 2003).

 toepads